yangasdumo/KamvasCattery/README.md

 Clone and fork this repo and do the above tasks.

+Please be sure to commit to git locally regularly.
+Only push to GitHub after **14h00** at the earliest.

-Commit your work to GitHub once doen and email `mentors@projectcodex.co` by **16h00** latest on Friday 22 April 2022.
+Commit your work to GitHub once done and email `mentors@projectcodex.co` by **16h00** latest on Friday 22 April 2022.

 Send your *GitHub Pages* URL and the URL to your *GitHub repository* .

+If you are working remotely and you are experience load shedding please let us know in advance.